fbuchmeier/arma3-helm-chart/docs/configuration.md

 - rwo for server, rwx for clients and rsync.enabled = false (clients will have no game data)
 - rwx for server, rwo (server does not benefit from rwx when clients use rwo)
 - sharedFilesystem = true AND rwo for server or client (will not work)
+- headlessclient.replicas != 0 AND `127.0.0.1` not in config.headlessClients